-- 2) Confirmatory/definitive qualitative or quantitative drug testing (up to seven drug classes) MEETS COVERAGE CRITERIA when laboratory-based definitive drug testing is specifically requested, the rationale is documented by the patient's treating physician, and any of the following conditions are met: - a) The result of the presumptive drug screen is different than that suggested by the patient's medical history, their clinical presentation, or patient's own statement (e.g., test was negative for prescribed medications, test was positive for prescription drug with abuse potential which was not prescribed, test was positive for an illegal drug). - b) For diagnosing and monitoring individuals with substance use disorder or dependence, when accurate and reliable results are necessary for treatment decisions: - i) Individuals with zero to thirty consecutive days of abstinence, random definitive drug testing at a frequency not to exceed one test per week. - ii) Individuals with thirty-one to ninety consecutive days of abstinence, random definitive drug testing at a frequency of one to three test(s) per month.
-No more than three definitive drug tests in one month will be allowed. - iii) Individuals with greater than ninety consecutive days of abstinence, definitive drug testing at a frequency of one to three test(s) every three months.
-No more than three definitive drug tests in a three-month period will be allowed. - c) For monitoring of individuals on opioid therapy (to ensure adherence to the therapeutic plan, for treatment planning, and for detection of other, non-prescribed opioids). - d) A presumptive test does not exist or does not adequately detect the specific drug or metabolite to be tested (e.g., specific drugs within the amphetamine, barbiturate, benzodiazepine, tricyclic antidepressants, and opiate/opioid drug classes, as well as synthetic/analog or "designer" drugs). - e) To definitively identify specific drugs in a large family of drugs. - f) To identify drugs when a definitive concentration of a drug is needed to guide management.
+- 2) Confirmatory/definitive qualitative or quantitative drug testing (up to seven drug classes) MEETS COVERAGE CRITERIA when laboratory-based definitive drug testing is specifically requested, and the rationale is documented by the patient's treating physician, and any of the following conditions are met: - a) The result of the presumptive drug screen is different than that suggested by the patient's medical history, their clinical presentation, or patient's own statement (e.g., test was negative for prescribed medications, test was positive for prescription drug with abuse potential which was not prescribed, test was positive for an illegal drug). - b) For diagnosing and monitoring individuals with substance use disorder or dependence, when accurate and reliable results are necessary for treatment decisions: - i) Individuals with zero to thirty consecutive days of abstinence, random definitive drug testing at a frequency not to exceed one to two test(s) per calendar week. - ii) Individuals with thirty-one to ninety consecutive days of abstinence, random definitive drug testing at a frequency of one to three test(s) per month.
+More than three definitive drug tests in one calendar month DOES NOT MEET COVERAGE CRITERIA.
+More than three UDT in one calendar month is not covered by Medicare.

-- 3) When laboratory-based definitive drug testing is requested for larger than seven drug classes panels, confirmatory/definitive qualitative or quantitative drug testing DOES NOT MEET COVERAGE CRITERIA. - 4) Confirmatory/definitive qualitative or quantitative or presumptive (qualitative, semi-quantitative or quantitative) drug testing using proprietary tests (e.g., CareView360) DOES NOT MEET COVERAGE CRITERIA.
+- iii) Individuals with greater than ninety consecutive days of abstinence, definitive drug testing at a frequency of one to three test(s) every three months.
+More than three definitive drug tests in a three calendar month period DOES NOT MEET COVERAGE CRITERIA.
+More than three definitive UDT in three calendar months is not covered by Medicare. - c) For monitoring of individuals on opioid therapy (to ensure adherence to the therapeutic plan, for treatment planning, and for detection of other, non-prescribed opioids). - d) A presumptive test does not exist or does not adequately detect the specific drug or metabolite to be tested (e.g., specific drugs within the amphetamine, barbiturate, benzodiazepine, tricyclic antidepressants, and opiate/opioid drug classes, as well as synthetic/analog or "designer" drugs). - e) To definitively identify specific drugs in a large family of drugs. - f) To identify drugs when a definitive concentration of a drug is needed to guide management. - 3) Confirmatory/definitive qualitative or quantitative drug testing DOES NOT MEET COVERAGE CRITERIA when laboratory-based definitive drug testing is requested without any prior presumptive screening test results indicating the clinical utility to confirm those results in the following situations. - a) The test was negative for prescribed medications, or - b) Positive for a prescription drug with abuse potential which was not prescribed, or - c) Positive for an illegal drug. - 4) Confirmatory/definitive qualitative or quantitative drug testing MEETS COVERAGE CRITERIA and requires a PA for UDT tests >30 presumptive and/or > 12 confirmatory UDT per member per calendar year.
+Prior authorization will be required for confirmatory drug tests involving 22 or more drug classes.
+(G0483).
+This includes any non-participating, qualified lab/facility with CareSource for a non-emergency room setting. - 5) Confirmatory/definitive qualitative or quantitative or presumptive (qualitative, semiquantitative or quantitative) drug testing using proprietary tests (e.g., CareView360) DOES NOT MEET COVERAGE CRITERIA.